Nutty

 How do you open a Lifetime ISA?

 Opening a Lifetime ISA is super simple.
-So long as you’re eligible (18-40, UK resident), all you need to do is decide if want a Cash Lifetime ISA (for short-term saving) or a Stocks and Shares Lifetime ISA (for long-term saving).
+So long as you’re eligible (18-40, UK resident), all you need to do is decide you if want a Cash Lifetime ISA (for short-term saving) or a Stocks and Shares Lifetime ISA (for long-term saving).

 Next, all you do is pick your preferred Lifetime ISA provider – they’re the people who manage everything for you.
 Not sure where to look?
 Don’t worry we’re to help you choose too.